gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     For external PostgreSQL instances, [see additional instructions][external postgresql].

-    The `listen_address` option opens PostgreSQL up to external connections with the interface corresponding to the given IP.
+    The `listen_address` option opens PostgreSQL up to network connections with the interface corresponding to the given IP.
 See [the PostgreSQL documentation](https://www.postgresql.org/docs/9.6/static/runtime-config-connection.html)
     for more details.